Project Management

 What is Project Management?

-Project Management is an approach to the management of company operations.
-In business development, Project Management is used for capitalizing on business opportunities, called projects.
-In this context, Project Management strategically plans and executes strategies, manages constraints, and coordinates efforts across teams, to capitalize opportunities within specified time frames.
+Project Management is an approach to the management of company operations for capitalizing on business opportunities, called projects.
+In business development, project management professionals plan and execute strategies, manage constraints, and coordinate efforts across teams, to complete projects within specified time frames.

 Project management functions